 A key component for any MSP is their commitment to the products and solutions they sell as well as the vendors they partner with.

 If you are going to make an investment based on your IT service partner's recommendations, make sure they are making the same investment by utilizing a portfolio of high-integrity partners and providers to meet a wide range of business needs.

 Knowing the MSP is able to invest in product training and maintaining critical certifications is something your organization can use to its advantage.

 3. WHAT IS THE LEVEL OF KNOWLEDGE AND RESPONSIVENESS OF THE MANAGED SERVICE PROVIDER'S HELP DESK SUPPORT?

-If your company is interested in utilizing Help Desk, understand how the potential Help Desk will triage incoming calls:
+If your company is interested in Help Desk services, understand how the potential MSP will triage incoming calls: